readium/readium-css/docs/CSS23-fxl_requirements.md

 ## Styling

-You should not inject additional content such as border, margins, headers or footers into the viewport or the appplication area surrounding the viewport.
+You should not inject additional content such as borders, margins, headers or footers into the viewport or the appplication area surrounding the viewport.

 ## Scaling